 You understand that creating a healthier lifestyle for yourself is beneficial.
 There aren't any negatives to come from taking care of yourself.
 So why is the positivity you feel towards it not the same energy you feel from others?
 In the simplest way to explain it: you are challenging the status quo.

 Have you ever seen a friend accomplish something really cool?
 Something they have always set their eyes on.
-And, as much as you thought it was great for them to succeed, you noticed yourself getting slighty envious with every step closer to their goal that they got?
+And, as much as you thought it was great for them to succeed, you noticed yourself getting slightly envious with every step closer to their goal that they got?
 Yeah, that feeling, we all get it.
 It doesn't matter who you are and how confident in yourself you are.
 When you see someone doing good for themselves you tend to feel threatened.
 You feel as if it threatens your ability to succeed as well.
 Which it doesn't.
-The first step in combatting this negative feeling is to understand where it comes from.
+The first step in combating this negative feeling is to understand where it comes from.

-Studies show that people tend to show aggression when they feel their self worth being challenged.
+Studies suggest that people tend to show aggression when they feel their self worth being challenged.

 Envy is a very common trait as humans.
-Psychology Today describes this inate feeling "As an emotion that enables survival of the species, envy is related to competition and social comparison between yourself and others that are a part of your self-evaluation. " Whether we want to feel it or not, envy is a very normal feeling to come in contact with from time to time.
+Psychology Today describes this innate feeling "As an emotion that enables survival of the species, envy is related to competition and social comparison between yourself and others that are a part of your self-evaluation. " Whether we want to feel it or not, envy is a very normal feeling to come in contact with from time to time.
 We shouldn't let ourselves feel overcome by it but we also shouldn't ignore it.

 The feeling of envy drives us to become better.
 It can push us to stop settling and to start reaching for ways to better ourselves.
 However, it can often get the better of us, leading us to say things that are out of character.